magnusbaeck/logstash-filter-verifier/README.md

     $ go get
     $ go build

 If successful you'll find an executable in the current directory.
+The two last commands can be replaced with an invocation of the makefile with `make`.

+The makefile can also be used to install Logstash Filter Verifier centrally, by default in /usr/local/bin but you can change that by modifying the PREFIX variable.
+For example, to install it in $HOME/bin (which is probably in your shell's path) you can issue the following
+command:

+    $ make install PREFIX=$HOME

 ## Examples